 Notes

-- Since this chopped caprese recipe already calls for tomatoes and mozzarella to be mixed with the dressing.
-Simply cover in an airtight container and store in the refrigerator.
-It will last 1-2 days if you leave it much longer than that the tomatoes will get mushy.
+Caprese salad is best served fresh, but you can store it for 1-2 days if necessary.
+Since this chopped Caprese salad already calls for tomatoes and mozzarella to be mixed with the dressing, simply cover or place in an airtight container and store in the refrigerator.

 You’re speaking to my heart here – LOVE these caprese options.
 This is going on my meal plan this week!
 YUM!